The-Aethereal/InVisionDX/README.md

   ```bash
   python3 app.py
   ```
-- Access the Application: Open your browser and navigate to https://localhost:5500.
+- Access the Application: Open your browser and navigate to  http://127.0.0.1:5500 or localhost:5500.
 - Register/Login:
   Create a new account or log in with existing credentials.
   Use your dashboard to upload images and view predictions.

-- Making Predictions:
-  Upload a medical image using the interactive form.
-  View the prediction results along with confidence scores.
-  Check your prediction history in your user profile.

 ![login](https://github.com/user-attachments/assets/610d15a1-5d39-4b86-a880-0936db3330cf)